pgazmuri/k9-polyvox/README.md

 ### 5. (Optional) Disable Audio or Display

-- **Disable PiDog Speaker:** If you don't have the PiDog speaker or want to skip audio output, set the following environment variable:
+- **Disable PiDog Speaker:** If your PiDog speaker is broken or you want to use a bluetooth speaker instead (recommended), set the following environment variable:
   ```sh
   export DISABLE_PIDOG_SPEAKER=1
   ```